 How Does An Acupuncturist Make A Diagnosis?

 The principle of diagnosis in TCM is to determine the cause of the imbalance of Yin/Yang and the Zang/Fu organs by asking the medical history, checking the wrist pulse, and observing the tongue and other signs and symptoms of the patient.
-A treatment plan is then formulated to induce a more balanced state of heath.
+A treatment plan is then formulated to induce a more balanced state of health.

 What Diseases May Be Treated With Acupuncture?
 (By No Means A Complete List)